 Onshore mortgage registration varies between Emirates; the Dubai Land Department, for example, currently charges 0.25% of the value of the mortgage amount.
-The fees for registration of other types of security vary depending on which Emirate the security is registered in, but commonly involve a percentage of the amount secured and are subject to a cap.
+The fees for registration of other types of security vary depending on which Emirate the security is registered in but commonly involves a percentage of the amount secured and is subject to a cap.

-Registration varies in the DIFC; for example, a mortgage fee is US\$100 (or US\$273 for an Islamic mortgage), and if the property has not yet been registered with the DIFC Registrar of Real Property an additional fee (currently 5% of the total value of the property) is also payable.
-The cost of filing a 'financing statement' (see the response to question 3.4) is currently at a cost of US\$1 per US\$1,000 secured, subject to a minimum of US\$250 and a maximum of US\$5,000.
+Registration varies in the DIFC; for example, a mortgage fee is USD 100 (or USD 273 for an Islamic mortgage), and if the property has not yet been registered with the DIFC Registrar of Real Property an additional fee (currently 5% of the total value of the property) is also payable.
+The cost of filing a 'financing statement' (see the response to question 3.4) is currently at a cost of USD 1 per USD 1,000 secured, subject to a minimum of USD 250 and a maximum of USD 5,000.